-The clinical staff consists of a clinical director, masters level clinicians, and behavioral counselors
+The clinical staff consists of masters level clinicians, and behavioral counselors.

 Admissions

 Valley West School will not enroll students under the provisions of Chapter 766 unless the admission process is initiated and approved by a public school's Department of Special Education.